-A Mother Whose Toddler Died After Being Released From ICE Custody Is Speaking Out
+The Mom Whose Toddler Died After Her Release From ICE Custody Spoke Out In An Interview

 United States Immigration and Customs Enforcement (ICE) faces a wrongful death claim after the mother of a toddler who died following ICE detention in May filed a legal claim seeking $60 million, according to ABC News.
 Yazmin Juarez claims her 1-year-old daughter, Mariee, developed a respiratory illness while being held in a facility in Dilley, Texas largely used to detain women and children.
 Even if Yazmin wins her case, though, the Trump administration's asylum policies could make it difficult for her to stay in the U.S.